vinh16302/Programming-Integration-Project/README.md

 Step 3: Open a web browser and type "localhost/phpmyadmin".

-step 4: Open our db.sql file and copy all.
+step 4: Open our db.sql file and copy all (Programming-Integration-Project-Main/NoteApp/db.sql).

 step 5: Patse in the console of "localhost/phpmyadmin", press "ctrl + enter" to execute code.